-Karen advises and represents medical professionals in a wide variety of matters and forums that arise from the intersection of the law and medical practice.
-This includes:
+Karen advises and represents medical professionals in a wide variety of matters and forums that arise from the intersection of the law and medical practice, including:

 - Defending medical negligence claims

-- Advising health care professionals and clinics onvarious legal matters – threats, privacy issues, claims, appeals, child protection matters, and the day-to-day issues that arise.
+- Advising health care professionals and clinics matters including legal threats, privacy issues, claims, appeals, child protection matters and grand advise matters.

-- Advising physicians in a variety of administrative/regulatory matters including College complaints, attending with physicians before the College, and have served as co-counsel in disciplinary hearings in Ontario.
+- Advising physicians in a variety of administrative/regulatory matters including College complaints, attending with physicians before the College, and as co-counsel in disciplinary hearings in Ontario.

-She is a past Assistant Chair of Harper Grey’s Health Law group, and is a past Chair of the CBA BC Health Law section.
-Karen is a sought after speaker on medical-legal and ethical issues and frequently presents to physicians, residents and medical office assistants and allied health care professionals.
+She is a past Assistant Chair of Harper Grey’s Health Law group, and a past Chair of the CBA BC Health Law section.
+Karen is a sought after speaker on medical-legal and ethical issues and frequently presents to physicians, residents, medical office assistants and allied health care professionals.

-In her privacy practice she advises health care professionals and clinics regarding a wide variety of privacy breaches and helps with proactive strategies for protecting and managing breaches going forward.
-This is increasingly becoming a significant problem for professionals generally.
-She helps her clients navigate the intersection between privacy breaches, regulatory concerns, and the Office of the Information and Privacy Commissioner.
+In her privacy practice Karen advises health care professionals and clinics regarding a wide variety of privacy breaches and helps with proactive strategies for protecting and managing breaches going forward.
+This is increasingly a significant issue for professionals generally.
+Karen helps her clients navigate the intersection between privacy breaches, regulatory concerns, and the Office of the Information and Privacy Commissioner.